 Paris, Milan, Dimapur

-In fashion-forward nagaland, being stylish is more than just a common pursuit.
+In Fashion-forward Nagaland, being stylish is more than just about looking good.

 It's a sunny Sunday morning in Dimapur, Nagaland and a few minutes to ten.
 The churchgoers quickly walk towards Lotha Baptist Church where the service will soon begin.
 As the church fills up and ushers arrange extra plastic chairs on the parvis for those who can't find a seat inside, the stream of people resembles a catwalk more than a procession; it's a flow of high heels, well tailored suits, fancy hair accessories, silk ties.

 Lea Ezung, a 23-year-old student, enters with a group of girls.
 She's wearing a slightly see-through black and white animal print shirt, a satin black pencil skirt and a big white belt.
 She's left her favourite accessory, a Chanel bag her sister picked up in Bombay, at home today.